+5A.3.0 General

-Data is provided to Consumers or notification endpoints according to the Delivery Option configured on the DCCF.
+Data is provided to Consumers or notification endpoints according to the Delivery Option configured on the DCCF or NWDAF.
 Delivery Options are:

-1. Delivery via DCCF: Consumers or Notification Endpoints receive the data from the DCCF.
+1. Delivery via DCCF or NWDAF: Consumers or Notification Endpoints receive the data from the DCCF or NWDAF.

 2. Delivery via Messaging Framework: Consumers or Notification Endpoints receive the data from the Messaging Framework via the services offered by the MFAF.